Applied Statistics

 Classical statistics textbooks typically start with some introductory math, then go from basic probability theory to the normal distribution and the central limit theorem, before moving on to univariate tests (\(t\)-test, \(\chi^2\)-test, \(F\)-test, non-parametric alternatives), and perhaps ending somewhere around ANOVA.1 This makes sense if you’re reading the book as an aspiring statistician—you need to understand each method at its core, and that requires some logical buildup of methodology.
 I did not make this book as a critique of this style of teaching.
 In fact, this is how I got into the field of statistics myself.

-For example, openstax free Introductory Statistics.↩︎
+For example, OpenStax free Introductory Statistics.↩︎